Heegaard Floer correction terms, with a twist: Introduction

 \subsection{Acknowledgements}

-We would like to thank: Paolo Lisca, Bruno Martelli, and Andr\'as Stipsicz for their encouragement; Filippo Callegaro, Adam Levine, Andrea Maffei, and Danny Ruberman for helpful conversations.
-The work on this project began at the MTA Alfréd Rényi Institute of Mathematics where both authors were supported by the ERC grant LDTBud; the second author received additional support from the PRIN--MIUR research project 2010--11 \textit{``Variet\`a reali e complesse: geometria, topologia e analisi armonica''}, and the FIRB research project \textit{``Topologia e geometria di variet\`a in bassa dimensione''}.
+We would like to thank Paolo Lisca, Bruno Martelli, and Andr\'as Stipsicz for their encouragement; Filippo Callegaro, Andrea Maffei, and Danny Ruberman for helpful conversations.
+A special thanks goes to Adam Levine for pointing out a mistake in an earlier proof of \cref{p:standardHFoo}.
+The work on this project began at the MTA Alfréd Rényi Institute of Mathematics where both authors were supported by the ERC grant LDTBud; the second author received additional support from the PRIN--MIUR research project 2010--11 \textit{``Variet\`a reali e complesse: geometria, topologia e analisi armonica''}, the FIRB research project \textit{``Topologia e geometria di variet\`a in bassa dimensione''}, and the Alice and Knut Wallenberg Foundation.